KavinK0001/archlinux-install-script/README.md

 And some basic partitioning knowledge

 # Installation
-Clone this repo with `git clone https://KavinK0001/archlinux-install-script` cd into the directory: `cd archlinux-install-script` execute the script: `bash archinstaller.sh`
+`git clone https://KavinK0001/archlinux-install-script; cd archlinux-install-script; bash archinstaller.sh`

 And follow the setup as it goes